lumeland/lume.land/docs/configuration/env-variables.md

 `LUME_LOGS`
 : Lume uses the following log levels: `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
-By default, it is `INFO`, but you can change it with this environment variable to have more or less details of the build process.
+The default level is `INFO` and this environment variable allows to change it to have more or less details of the build process.
 For example, to only show critical errors, hiding everything else:

   ```